davejacobs/mint/README.md

 > the document with default values.
 So you do not need to worry about
 > specifying each argument.
 Anything you specify will override what
 > is already there.

-One warning: when you initialize a document via a block, do not try the following:

-    Document.new content do |d|
-      # The wrong way to block-initialize a style destination:
-      d.style_destination = 'styles'
-    end

-Because `:style_destination` translates internally to `:destination` (so that it can be passed to the style initializer), setting `:style_destination` is meaningless in a document block.
-Instead, you should do the following:

-    Document.new content do |d|
-      # The right way to block-initialize a style destination:
-      d.style.destination = 'styles'
-    end

-*(Should this change?
-Maybe I'll fix that.)*

 [Dir::chdir method]: http://ruby-doc.org/core/classes/Dir.html#M002314 "You can change the current directory context with Dir::chdir(path)"